 An Agent can be developed with a local queuing mechanism so that it can automatically cache incoming messages in a local queue and can acknowledge receipt of each message to the ZIS with "Immediate" SIF_Ack messages (which causes the ZIS to remove received messages from the agent's queue).
 Agents with an Agent Local Queue do not need to send any "Intermediate" SIF_Acks to the ZIS.
 Use of an Agent Local Queue can be used to locally support selective processing of messages, similar to the functionality provided by Selective Message Blocking; its use also allows more flexibility and robustness during application/system failure when successfully acknowledging events, requests and/or responses before performing the corresponding SIF_Event, SIF_Request and/or SIF_Response handling.

 Agent Local Queue is not a required feature of any Agent.
-Agent developers can choose not to develop the Agent Local Queue mechanism since this is not part of the compliance requirements for the specification at this time.
+Agent developers can choose not to develop the Agent Local Queue mechanism.

 3.3.4.7 Wildcard Version Support

-It is possible for a SIF Zone to contain Agents written to different versions of the SIF Implementation Specification if a ZIS supports multiple versions in a Zone and has at least one version in common with all registered Agents.
-As such, it is possible for a SIF Zone to contain Agents that have no versions in common with other Agents.
+It is possible for a SIF Zone to contain Agents written to different versions of the SIF Implementation Specification.
+If a ZIS supports multiple versions in a Zone and has at least one version in common with all registered Agents they can then communicate.
+It is possible for a SIF Zone to contain Agents that have no versions in common with other Agents.
 These Agents consequently have no ability to exchange SIF_Event, SIF_Request or SIF_Response messages, unless the ZIS provides message conversion as described in "Multiple Version" Zones.

 As message conversion is an implementation-dependent feature of a ZIS, it is RECOMMENDED that Agents register in Zones and request data using SIF_Version wildcards (see SIF_Register for format) that allow for the exchange of data between Agents supporting any subset of releases within a major release cycle of this specification (e.g. 2.* or * to accept any SIF_Message in the 2.x lifecycle).
 (Note that * allows messages from any major version to be delivered, which can be structurally quite different across major versions and pose development challenges, and is not particularly recommended for indicating the ability to receive messages from all versions within a major version release cycle.)
 This maximizes the ability of Agents to exchange messages and data in these Zones and, for customers, maximizes the utility of Zones supporting different versions of this specification.